 Earlier this month a startling and detailed report into the impact of media coverage of atrocity violence shows a clear link between reporting terrorism and follow up attacks.
 Unlike the news reporting at the heart of the study, this report has not been widely covered in the mainstream media.

-The research by Michael Jetter, a professor at the School of Economics and Finance at Universidad in Medellín, Colombia – a city which some 20 years ago was regarded as the murder capital of the world because of gang violence – raises issues which should concern every editor and newsroom executive.
+The research by Michael Jetter, a professor at the School of Economics and Finance at Universidad in Medellín, Colombia – a city that some 20 years ago was regarded as the murder capital of the world because of gang violence – raises issues that should concern every editor and newsroom executive.

 Jetter says that in the last 15 years “the world has experienced a terrifying, exponential increase in the number of terrorist attacks”.
 The total number of casualties from terrorism in this period has risen from 3,387 to 15,396.
 At the same time, he says, terrorist groups increasingly seek to use the media to promote their agendas and they they have largely succeeded.

 Jetter analysed more than 60,000 terrorist attacks between 1970 and 2012 as reported in the New York Times.
 He compared headline-grabbing terrorist attacks with coverage of other big stories, such as natural disasters, and found a clear link between the number of articles devoted to an initial terrorist incident and the number of follow-up attacks over the next few weeks.